Maartii/Jester/README.md

 2. Find the latest release of the plugin.
 TODO: ADD LINK HERE
 3. Drop the Jester.dll file in the `plugin` folder of your Impostor server.
 4. To play on your private server, see the instructions on the [Impostor](https://github.com/Impostor/Impostor) page.
-5. Don't forget to open chat before you start a game! :)
+5. Don't forget to open chat before you start a game! :wink:

 ## Credits